Wolverine971/9takes/src/blog/people/politicians/Nancy-Pelosi.md

 	/>
 </div>

-> **Disclaimer** This analysis of Nancy Pelosi's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Nancy Pelosi.
+> **Disclaimer** This analysis of Nancy Pelosi's Enneagram type is speculative, based on publicly available information, and may not reflect the actual personality type of Nancy Pelosi.

 ## Pelosi's Accomplishments: A Reflection of Type 3 Traits